Last Updated on April 20, 2023

 There’s the American Pitbull Terrier, the American Staffordshire Terrier, the Staffordshire Bull Terrier, and the American Bully.

-Since there are four different breeds categorized as Pitbulls, some recognized by the American Kennel Club (AKC).
+Since there are four different breeds categorized as Pitbulls, some are recognized by the American Kennel Club (AKC).

-Some only recognized by the United Kennel Club (UKC) or International Canine Federation (FCI), we have an official list of what is considered acceptable colors for each breed below.
+Some are only recognized by the United Kennel Club (UKC) or International Canine Federation (FCI), we have an official list of what is considered acceptable colors for each breed below.

 |Pitbull Type||Colors Recognized by AKC||Colors Recognized by UKC||Colors Recognized by FCI|

 |American Pitbull Terrier (APBT)||(Breed not recognized)||All colors except merle and albino.||(Breed not recognized)|

 |American Staffordshire Terrier||All colors except from 80-100% white, black and tan, and liver are acceptable.||(Breed not recognized)||All colors except from 80-100% white, black and tan, and liver are acceptable.|

 |Staffordshire Bull Terrier||All colors except black and tan and liver.||Blue, black, white, red, fawn, any shade of brindle.
 Black and tan or liver are faults.
 Albino is not permissible.||All colors except black and tan and liver.|

 |American Bully||(Breed not recognized)||All colors except merle and albino.||(Breed not recognized)|

 Black dogs have carried with them the stigma of being more aggressive than other colors, but this is simply not true.